 Nik Collection 6: Viveza 3

-Those who use Nik Collection 6 as a standalone tool might find Viveza useful when working on colors and tonality, but I find photo editors such as Adobe Lightroom, Adobe Camera RAW, and Luminar Neo (or DxO’s own PhotoLab 7) to do a better job.
-There you have better control and more adjustments to choose between.
+Those who use Nik Collection 7 as a standalone tool might find Viveza useful when working on colors and tonality, but I find photo editors such as Adobe Lightroom, Adobe Camera RAW, and Luminar Neo (or DxO’s own PhotoLab 7) to do a better job.
+There, you have better control and more adjustments to choose between.

 As a standalone tool, Viveza does what it promises.
 Perhaps I just need some convincing.

-Most photographers will use the Nik Collection as a plugin for either Photoshop, Lightroom, or Affinity.
+Most photographers will use the Nik Collection as a plugin for Photoshop, Lightroom, or Affinity.
 It’s a great standalone tool as well, but most choose to use it to complement adjustments made in other photo editors.
-Luckily, it’s a seamless experience to use the Nik Collection 6 tools as a Photoshop plugin.
+Luckily, using the Nik Collection 7 tools as a Photoshop plugin is a seamless experience.

-All of that can be done without having to save the file, locating it in your folders, opening it in a plugin, saving it again, etc. Everything takes place directly within Photoshop (the same goes for Lightroom and Affinity too).
+All of that can be done without having to save the file, locate it in your folders, open it in a plugin, save it again, etc. Everything takes place directly within Photoshop (the same goes for Lightroom and Affinity, too).

 Nik Collection 6 in Photoshop